28 Aug 2021

 [The Expeditionary Tendency]

 Here might we comprehend the discernibly political implications of any technical matter of consequence pursued to its end–to its final analysis.
-This manner of analysis should prove essential to any coherent formulation of what we might refer to as the expeditionary mode (or that of rapid expedition6) and, thus, constitutes what we might refer to as the _Expeditionary Tendency_.
+This manner of analysis should prove essential to any coherent formulation of what we might refer to as the expeditionary mode (or that of rapid expedition) and, thus, constitutes what we might refer to as the _Expeditionary Tendency_.
 Implied here is the extent to which an orientation toward such a mode is necessarily of political consequence, if any at all.

 Among the immense promise of so-called “Web3.0” is that of a decentralized and “permanent” web, with the linchpin of either quality being something like finality.
 In other words would we cite the irreversibility of, say, transactions or contracts or, more generally, interactions, as well as the intractability of the information entailed as characteristic of this paradigm; implicit here is the immutability of the record of occurrence as well as consensus upon the preservation of such as the necessary criteria for the achievement of said finality.
 While all of this should undoubtedly prove integral to any concerted and consequential effort toward the decentralized infrastructure characteristically sought after under such a paradigm, it is also among its most intimidating when it comes to publishing challenging work or anything which might be construed as contentious, let alone anything personally revealing by means of that paradigm’s associated infrastructural ecosystem. (its network protocol or stack)